-Draft Sept.
+21 Sept.
 2016

 IANA IPR ASSIGNMENT AGREEMENT

-This IANA IPR Assignment Agreement (“Agreement”) is entered into as of this __ day of ______, 2016 (“Effective Date”), by and between the IETF Trust, a Virginia common law trust (“IETF Trust”) and the Internet Corporation for Assigned Names and Numbers, a California nonprofit public benefit corporation (“ICANN”).
+This IANA IPR Assignment Agreement (“Agreement”) is entered into as of this __ day of ______, 2016, by and between the IETF Trust, a Virginia common law trust (“IETF Trust”) and the Internet Corporation for Assigned Names and Numbers, a California nonprofit public benefit corporation (“ICANN”).
 The IETF Trust and ICANN may each be referred to herein as a “Party,” and collectively as the “Parties.”

 ARTICLE 1 DEFINITIONS